tylim88/Create-Prisma-App/README.md

 We can also npm run test-setup to launch test-environment, it is a docker composed of even the node server.

+we need to create the test.env and prod.env ourself, because everyone has different prod and test, both env file is very similar to dev.env, please refer to ./config/dev.env for guidelines

 Did I mention this boilerplate also comes with:

 1. commit hooked prettier styling